-• The Southeastern Conference led the nation yet again in 2020 with 356 former players on opening weekend 53-man active rosters, including injured reserve.
+• The Southeastern Conference led the nation yet again in 2021 with 363 former players on opening weekend 53-man active rosters, including injured reserve.

 The SEC has had more of its former players on NFL rosters in the last 10 seasons than any other conference.
-Since 2010, the SEC has averaged 340 players per year on NFL opening weekend rosters, as well as 379 over the last five years.
+Since 2010, the SEC has averaged 356 players per year on NFL opening weekend rosters.